jojo157/FundCentreGame/README.md

 - Log into GitHub and locate the [Fund Centre Game](https://github.com/jojo157/FundCentreGame) repository.
 - On the top far right click on the fork button.
-- This will add a copy of Fund Centre Game repository to your repository.
+- This will add a copy of Fund Centre Game to your repository.

 You can add the Fund Centre Game repository to your local machine using the below steps: